| Pieces

 designers of the Su-100, the Uralmash team

-that built his prototype remembered to include
+that built this prototype remembered to include

 machine guns for defense against infantry.
+Hammer & Sickle has two of them, and they

 are very effective units.